 The most important thing you need to be able to do in order to achieve a squirting orgasm is relax.
 If you’re worrying about pee or smells or dirty sheets, it’s very unlikely you’ll reach climax at all.

-How to make a woman squirt?
+How to make a vulva owner squirt?
 Well, have lots of foreplay to release some of that calming dopamine, then use two fingers or a toy to press against your g-spot.
 You’ll find it an inch or two inside your vagina, against the front wall.
 It should feel a little more soft and spongy than the rest of your vagina.